19hours/sg-statutes/Acts/Income Tax Act.md

 (14B) Subject to subsection (14C), this section shall, with the necessary modifications, apply to a person carrying on any trade or business who incurs during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2015 (both years inclusive) capital expenditure on the provision of machinery or plant for any research and development undertaken by him directly in Singapore or by a research and development organisation on his behalf in Singapore, even though the machinery or plant is not for the purpose of that trade or business.

-[Act 34/2008, wef Y/A 2009 & sub Ys/A:2008-ACT-34]
+[Act 34/2008, wef Y/A 2009 & sub Ys/A]

 [29/2010 wef 22/11/2010]

-[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]
+[Act 29/2010 wef Y/A 2011 & Sub Ys/A]

 (14C) Section 14D(4) and (5) shall apply in relation to the allowance for the capital expenditure referred to in subsection (14B) as they apply in relation to the deduction of the expenditure and payments referred to in section 14D(1)(aa) and (c), subject to the following modifications:

-(a) a reference to the amount of the expenditure or payments (after deducting any amount in respect of which an election for a cash payout has been made under section 37I) is a reference to the amount of the allowance, after deducting any amount in respect of which an election for a cash payout has been made under section 37I;
+(a) a reference to the amount of the expenditure or payments (after deducting any amount in respect of which an election for a cash payout has been made under section 37I) in section 14D(4) is a reference to the remaining amount of the allowance after deducting the amount of the allowance that corresponds to the capital expenditure in respect of which an election for a cash payout has been made under section 37I;

-(b) a reference to unabsorbed losses is a reference to unabsorbed allowances; and

-(c) a reference to a specified amount of the expenditure or payments is a reference to an amount computed in accordance with the following formula:
+(b) a reference to the specified amount of the expenditure or payments is a reference to an amount computed in accordance with the formula

 where A

-is the amount of allowance that could have been made against the income of the person under subsection (14B) if the income had been subject to tax at the rate specified in section 43(1)(a);
+is the remaining amount of the allowance after deducting the amount of the allowance that corresponds to the capital expenditure in respect of which an election for a cash payout has been made under section 37I;

 B